themarquisdesheric/simply-svelte-autocomplete/README.md

 | onSubmit | Function | () => {} | Called upon clicking/submitting an autocomplete result or hitting the `Enter` key
 | themeColor | String | '#333' | Color of chevron icon and highlight background
 | highlightTextColor | String | '#FFF' | Highlight text color

+## Running Locally

+To run this app locally, clone this repository and run `npm run dev`

+## Tests

+This component is tested with [Jest](https://jestjs.io/).
+To run tests, run `npm test`

+## Contributing

+Contributions are always welcome!
+Open a pull request or file an issue.